Come join us to learn about raising animals, butchering, and processing meats into delicious finished products.

 The farm is located 10 minutes from Cotacachi, 15 minutes from Otavalo, and 5 minutes from Quiroga.
 Currently we have pigs, chickens, dogs and cats.
 We also have bees for honey collection but that is seasonal.
 The dogs and cats who live in the house roam all over (possibly your bed).
 We have fruit trees around the farm and we do small plots of veggies from time to time.
 We have, and are continually reforesting our land with native Andean trees.
 We began a food forest, implementing permaculture practices.
 Most of the trees are planted so now we are gardening around them, waiting for them to grow.

 Our primary focus of the farm is processing meats then it’s raising our animals (primarily pigs).
 Of course our children are above all so we look for help with them too.
-We have our moveable pen system in place so a couple times a month we’ll move pens around.
-We’re in the process of converting our land to high production pasture and there is lots of work to be done with it.
 There's always a construction project of some sort and plenty of rocks to move throughout the farm.

 Shawn moved from Nebraska in 2008 and has been working on the farm since.
 I'm in my mid 30's and really love living in Ecuador and especially the farm.
 I have traveled a lot of Ecuador and definitely know the surrounding area of Cotacachi well.